dmitry78ya/homework-1-ggplot-jcmassante/README.md

 1. Open this repository in RStudio Cloud (or clone to your local RStudio)

-2. Complete the exercises in ggplot_hw*.Rmd file.
+2. Complete the exercises in ggplot_*_homework.Rmd file.

 3. Knit .Rmd file to .md file